rroethof/roethof.net/SECURITY.md

 - We will keep you informed of the progress towards resolving the problem.
 - In the public information concerning the reported problem, we will give your name as the discoverer of the problem (unless you desire otherwise).

-We strive to resolve all problems as quickly as possible, and we would like to play an active role in the ultimate publication on the problem after it is resolved.
+We strive to resolve all problems as quickly as possible and we would like to play an active role in the ultimate publication on the problem after it is resolved.

 *This Responsible Disclosure policy is based on an example written by Floor Terra and the [Responsible Disclosure Guideline of the NCSC](https://english.ncsc.nl/publications/publications/2019/juni/01/coordinated-vulnerability-disclosure-the-guideline).*